a-k-0209/glowing-adventure/README.md

 ## Future Work

 - Extend PolyAgent with web search capabilities.
-- Integrate stock data tools to create a “PolyAgent Pro” version.
+- Integrate more tools to create a “PolyAgent Pro” version.
 - Expand support for multi-tool workflows to handle more complex tasks intelligently.

 ---